Ringworm of the Scalp or BeardSkip to the navigation

 Your doctor may be able to diagnose ringworm just by how the rash looks.
 To check for the ringworm fungus, your doctor may look at a hair or skin sample under a microscope.
 This test is called a KOH preparation.

 If it's not clear that you have ringworm, or if the treatment isn't working, your doctor may do a skin culture to find out what kind of germ is causing the problem.

 How is it treated?

 Your doctor will prescribe pills that will kill the fungus.
 And you can use special shampoo that may keep ringworm from spreading to others.
 But you need to use the shampoo along with the pills.
 By itself, the shampoo can't completely destroy the fungi causing the infection.

 Depending on the medicine you take:

-Your doctor may want to check your blood work during treatment.
+- Your doctor may want to check your blood work during treatment.
 These tests are to make sure that the medicine isn't affecting your blood counts or your liver or kidney function.

 - You may need to take antifungal pills for as few as 4 weeks or as long as 12 weeks.
 Be sure to take the full course of your medicine.

 If you treat ringworm early, the hair in the bald spots will probably grow back.
 If you don't treat it, the bald spots could be permanent.